 The drive to make clinical trial data more accessible has garnered widespread international support, with funders, academics, pharmaceutical industry, publishers and regulators supporting the move towards greater transparency.
 For example the BMJ recently stated that it will no longer publish trials of drugs or devices where the authors do not commit to making the relevant anonymised patient level data available, this is due to be extended to all submitted clinical trials from the 1st of July 2015.
 In addition the EMA have now adopted their new policy making clinical trials data more accessible [13], including access to full CSRs.
 Roche should also be commended for voluntarily submitting their data and allowing further access to their CSRs.
 The new EU clinical trial regulation [33] published on 27th May 2014, also states under section (67) that: “trial data should be publically accessible and presented in an easily searchable format, with related data and documents (including trial protocol and CSR) linked together by the EU trial number”.

 Our study has a number of limitations.
 First of all, the meta-analysis results do not provide comprehensive unbiased clinical results as they are based only on a subset of the 5 eligible orlistat trials due to being unable to obtain CSRs for the remaining 26 identified trials which were not Roche sponsored or pre-dated Roche’s policy (dating back to 1 January 1999).
 The meta-analyses were conducted without any adjustment for multiplicity, meaning that there is an increased chance of a false positive result and the results should be interpreted with caution.
 In addition, for the five CSRs obtained from Roche in this study, some of the reports failed to include any information from modules II, III, IV and V, and some had missing pages.
-[34] CSRs detail that only commonly observed AEs (defined as those events with incidence rate in orlistat group of ≥ 5%) were summarized, meaning that there are potentially more AEs missing.
+Individual participant level data and potentially other important information on harms are often presented in Roche’s CSR modules III-V. Access to these modules and confidential patient listings may have been restricted due to privacy violations, and these missing sections could present a possible cause of bias in the results.
+In a recent study [34] reviewers re-analysed one of SmithKline Beecham’s studies by requesting and accessing the full individual participant level data sets to compare the efficacy and safety of paroxetine.
+The findings from this study support the necessity of making trial individual participant level data and protocols available to help evidence based decisions.
+In module I of the CSRs they also detailed that only commonly observed AEs (defined as those events with incidence rate in orlistat group of ≥ 5%) were summarized, indicating that there are potentially more unreported AEs missing from the primary trial data.
 Therefore the results in this study were based only on the information available.
-Roche did provide reasons for any missing pages, explaining that confidential patient listings were detailed, and therefore had to be redacted.
-Nevertheless these missing module sections could present a possible cause of bias in the results.

 Conclusions